Australian rivers with regulated flows - the Murray-Darling, Snowy, Hunter, and Ord Rivers

 The change to the flow of rivers has mostly occurred with dams and weirs.
 The damming of the Snowy River, for example, diverts water for use in farms, industry and day-to-day urban living.
 An irrigation system was introduced on the Murray River as early as 1887.
 However, these changes in water management have affected the flow and quality of water in the Murray–Darling and salinity is a major issue.

 Salinity and changes to the water flow in rivers has affected the plants and wildlife.
 In the same period when irrigation was introduced in the Murray River, in the Hunter Valley, north of Sydney, there was extensive removal of most of the native vegetation surrounding the Hunter River.
-The led to erosion and, along with overgrazing and the building of levee banks, has dramatically affected the flow of the Hunter River and the natural river environment.
+This led to erosion and, along with overgrazing and the building of levee banks, has dramatically affected the flow of the Hunter River and the natural river environment.

 The management of Australia's regulated rivers is now negotiated as part of strategic plans to improve the river's health as well as balance the needs for other uses.
 The Australian Government measures the health of Australian rivers by their condition before European settlement.
 As part of collaboration between the federal, state and local governments, as well as catchment authorities, the Murray–Darling Basin Agreement aims to limit salinity in the Murray river and manages programs to ensure free passage by native fish.